arxpoetica/totally-temp-aro/etl-colt/etl/client/README.md

 # Spend data

 ## Background
-The relevant data is in the TSM sheet within the `2015 11 16_Spend Matrix France_vSENT.xlsx` and `2015 11 16_Spend Matrix Germany_vSENT.xlsx` files.
+The relevant data is in the TSM sheet within the `2015 12 01_Spend Matrix Germany_vSENT.xlsx` and `2015 12 01_Spend Matrix France_vSENT.xlsx` files.
 This data represents the yearly spend per business.

 ### Creating a spend dataset
 Importing the spend data from this Excel workbook will very little manipulation of the data in Excel.
 The data required for the import process is a csv file with the following columns: